Commuting in Toronto

 GO Transit

 If you take GO Transit to commute between home and U of T, you’ll usually transfer from GO to TTC at Union Station.
 When taking GO trains and buses, make sure to schedule your trips, because many of the buses only come once an hour and you don’t want to be stuck at Union Station!
-Unfortunately, the Toronto public transit isn’t known for being the most punctual.
-We recommend using the Transit App, which can be downloaded on your phone for convenient travel usage.
-It uses data from current commuters on each subway or train to update arrival times live.
+Unfortunately, Toronto public transit isn’t known for being the most punctual.
+Here are the TTC’s recommendations for staying informed.

 You can use your PRESTO cards to pay for GO Transit as well.
-Unlike TTC however, GO Transit has a ‘Presto Monthly Savings’ system where your single ride fare in any given month depends on how many trips you have taken that month.
+Unlike TTC, however, GO Transit offers a monthly savings system where your single-ride fare in any given month depends on how many trips you have taken that month.
 You can use the GO Transit Fare Calculator to find the price for your commute and details about the monthly savings system.
-Similar to TTC, GO Transit offers discounts to post-secondary students – check out details on applying for a GO Student ID here
+Like TTC, GO Transit offers discounts to post-secondary students – check out details on applying for a GO Student ID here.

 Walking

-Many who live in residence or rent nearby choose to walk to school.
-If you’re not from Toronto, you should familiarize yourself with Toronto signals and laws, which may be different from what you’re used to.
+If you aren’t from Toronto, you should familiarize yourself with Toronto signals and laws, which may be different from what you’re used to.

 Tips for Commuting